 CSPA 650.
-The College and the Student.
-(3).
-Seminar in the nature of needs of the young adult as a college student with particular reference to the college environment as it relates to the student.
+The College and Student Development.
+(4).
+Seminar concerning the various relationships of the student to the college, characteristics of students and the non-class activities that contribute to the student's development.

 CSPA 651.
 Philosophy and History of College Student Personnel Administration.
 (3).
 Seminar in the philosophy, principles and functions of student personnel work in higher education.